samorep/samorep.si/README.md

 4. Run `bundle exec jekyll serve` to start the local development server.
 5. Visit `http://localhost:4000` to view your site.

+## GitHub Pages Configuration

+To configure this site to work with GitHub Pages:

+1. Replace the `repository` value in `_config.yml` with your GitHub username/repository name.
+2. Push your repository to GitHub.
+3. Go to your repository's Settings > Pages.
+4. Set the source to your main branch.
+5. Wait a few minutes for your site to be built and deployed.

 ## Structure

 - `_config.yml`: Site configuration